armelab/armelab.github.io/_posts/2024-05-18-ad-homelab-setup.md

 9. (Optional) Install VirtualBox Guest Additions.

-## Install Sysmon on all Windows VMs
+## Installing Sysmon on all Windows VMs

 1. Run PowerShell as administrator on one of the Windows VMs.